secretkeylabs/sats-connect/README.md

 Developers building apps on the Bitcoin ecosystem can use Sats connect to interact with users' wallets:

-1. Retrieve users' wallet address(es)
+1. Retrieve users' wallet address(es) test

 2. Request the signature of arbitrary messages for authentication purposes